rolandbreedveld/nest-api/README.md

 if you use a different path, you should change it a some places

-if Domoticz is running on another server or is usind a different port, add this to nest_devices.cfg:
+if Domoticz is running on another server or is using a different port, add this to nest_devices.cfg:
+- DOMOTICZ <server-ip>:<port>
-- DOMOTICZ 127.0.0.1:8080
+- if empty, the default will be: 127.0.0.1:8080

 succes, Roland@Breedveld.net